-Last week, our team met with Weeam Ben Rejeb to talk about her upcoming article “Disasters as Opportunities: The Disaster Capitalism Pitfall” in the new edition of Chrysalis.
+Last week, our team met with Weeam Ben Rejeb to talk about her upcoming article “Disasters as Opportunities: The Disaster Capitalism Pitfall” in the Spring 2019 edition of Chrysalis.
 Her article explores the ways in which disaster relief has become characterized by capitalist ventures.
 If you are interested in her article, you can watch her thesis video, where she explains it in length.

 Weeam is an international development studies and sociology major born in Montreal but raised in Ottawa.
 She has found an interest in the ways society, economic development and politics intersect, for her this is the main factor that affects both nations and individuals.
 Moreover, she has been involved in the Junior Peacemaker program with IRSAM and McMun.
 In addition, Weeam had the opportunity to work as a Parliament guide, which gave her the opportunity to meet Justin Trudeau, the Prime Minister of Canada, and Julie Payette, the Governor General of Canada.

 She has worked with Jan Doering, an Assistant Professor in the department of Sociology focusing his research on race and migration, in transcribing interviews pertaining to how Muslims are portrayed in Quebec politics.
 In addition, she will begin to work very shortly with Professor Jennifer Elrick, an Assistant Professor in the department of Sociology who also focuses on race and immigration, where they will be looking at immigration documents and archives to link who gets deported and who stays.